 What are the duties of an assistant project manager?

-These may vary from company to company and project to project, but here are some standard duties that may be delegated to an assistant project manager:
+These may vary from company to company and project to project, but some standard duties that may be delegated to an assistant project manager are:

 - Updating and reporting on the schedule progress